Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: System Architecture

-Our first component focuses on recording accountable information that captures essential messages generated during the navigation task of an autonomous agent.
-The selected data will guarantee the reproducibility of the mentioned task, including details like the robot's poses, the employed map, odometry data, linear and angular velocity, and laser scan readings.
+The first component focuses on recording accountable information that captures the essential messages generated during the navigation task of an autonomous agent.
+The selected data will guarantee the reproducibility of the mentioned task, including details such as the robot's poses, employed map, odometry data, linear and angular velocity, and laser scan readings.

-The immutability of the previously described information is achieved through blockchain.
-Blockchain technology usually faces limitations regarding the size of the data that can be written into a single transaction.
-Efficiently storing autonomous agent messages becomes challenging due to these constraints.
-Our proposed solution involves selectively storing the hash of messages at intervals, providing in addition the chance of using different storage frequencies depending on the topic and its relevance.
+The immutability of the previously described information is achieved using blockchain.
+Blockchain technology usually faces limitations in terms of the size of the data that can be written into a single transaction.
+Efficient storage of autonomous agent messages is challenging owing to these constraints.
+Our proposed solution involves selectively storing the hashes of messages at intervals, providing the chance to use different storage frequencies depending on the topic and its relevance.
 This fact not only enhances the granularity of stored message proofs but also provides a more adaptable solution.

-Our anti-tampering approach for this accountability proposal comprises two key components: a chain of integrity proofs coupled with the smart contract specification.
-This section delves into their design and justifies how both align with the constraints of autonomous agents.
+Our anti-tampering approach to this accountability proposal comprises two key components: a chain of integrity proofs coupled with an SC specification.
+This section delves into their design and explains how both align with the constraints of the autonomous agents.

-Key features such as consistency are guaranteed by the blockchain's consensus protocol, where the content of each block is hashed and stored in the next one.
-Additionally, availability is also assured through the distributed and decentralized nature of the blockchain, ensuring accessibility across the entire network.
+Key features such as consistency are guaranteed by blockchain's consensus protocol, in which the content of each block is hashed and stored in the next one.
+In addition, availability is assured by the distributed and decentralized nature of the blockchain, ensuring accessibility across the entire network.

-\subsubsection{Chain of integrity proofs}
+\subsubsection{Chain of Integrity Proofs}

 To preserve the integrity of the messages without compromising system performance, our solution entails building a chain where each message hash is linked with the previous hash value.
-This approach ensures that any alteration of the selected messages will result in a different final hash, easing tampering detection.
-The verification process is also simplified since only the last hash in the chain needs to be recomputed and compared with the last stored value.
-A single modification of a hash will disrupt the entire chain from that point onward, simplifying the identification of tampering.
+This approach ensures that any alteration of the selected messages results in a different final hash, easing tampering detection.
+The verification process is also simplified because only the last hash in the chain must be recomputed and compared with the last stored value.
+A single hash modification disrupts the entire chain from that point onward, simplifying the identification of tampering.